Hines' Farm Blues Club

 Hines Farm was the undisputed center of the blues scene in northwest Ohio.
 It thrived for 20 years on the outskirts of Toledo in the predominantly black rural area called Spencer-Sharples near the little town of Swanton, Ohio.
 Frank and Sarah Hines imagined it, created it, and maintained it all that time as one of the major stops on the chittlin circuit.
 In doing so, they provided one area of the Midwest with some of its very best blues and all around good times.

-Thomas E. Barden directs the American Studies program and teaches English at the University of Toledo.
-His current book Virginia Folk Legends, was published by The University Press of Virginia in 1991.
-Matthew Donahue is a graduate student in American Studies at Bowling Green State University and lead singer in the rock group Head.
+Before his retirement, Thomas E. Barden had directed the American Studies program and taught English at the University of Toledo.
+His book, Virginia Folk Legends, was published by The University Press of Virginia in 1991.
+Matthew Donahue was a graduate student in American Studies at Bowling Green State University at the time and lead singer in the rock group Head.
 (Reproduced with permission of the author from Living Blues No. 103, May/June 1992, pp. 30-37.)